 Spartan Cash is a debit card program offered by University Housing to all students.
 Students may open an account in any hall manager's office with a minimum deposit of \$50.00.
-The MSU ID Card is used to access the account at one of the vendor locations.
-Current vendors who accept Spartan Cash include: Sparty's Convenience Stores, Owen Cafeteria, Lafayette Square, laundry machines in residence halls, Crossroads Food Court and most services in the MSU Union.
+The MSU ID Card is used to access the account at one of the vendor locations, including: Sparty's Convenience Stores, Owen Cafeteria, Lafayette Square, laundry machines in residence halls, Crossroads Food Court and most services in the MSU Union.